 The Pembrokeshire Coast: Wales’s Atlantic Shore

 The Pembrokeshire Coast National Park (620km²) is the only coastal national park in Wales — 186 miles of some of Europe’s finest coastal scenery, from the limestone arches of the south Pembrokeshire coast (the Stackpole Estate, Barafundle Bay, the Green Bridge of Wales) through the surfing beaches of Tenby and Saundersfoot to the dramatic headlands of St Davids Head and the Strumble Head lighthouse.
-The Pembrokeshire Coast Path (186 miles, one of Britain’s National Trails) is the most dramatic coastal walk in Wales and arguably in Britain.
+The Pembrokeshire Coast Path (186 miles, one of Britain’s National Trails) traces the whole length of the park, headland after headland, and ranks among the finest coastal walks in Britain.
 St Davids — the smallest city in Britain (population 1,800, cathedral city status since the 6th century) and the birthplace of the patron saint of Wales — is the cultural and spiritual heart of the Pembrokeshire landscape.

 Castles: Wales’s Defining Heritage